 Our Investigation workshops are offered in various cities across Canada.
 You may also choose to bring our experts to your organization – all our programs can be delivered on site and tailored to your needs.

 Seating is limited.
 Hill Advisory Services will provide you with a confirmation to guarantee your seat.
 Payment is required prior to attending, an invoice will be supplied with your confirmation.
-Register here.
+You can register for one of our classes here.

 Register for one of our classes